 Some recommended practices for product selection and installation are listed below.
-The commercial door operator manufacturer should be consulted about compliance with UL 325 for the operator and related items.
+When the door is motor operated, the commercial door operator manufacturer should be consulted about compliance with UL 325 for the operator and related items.

 Note: Technical Data Sheets are information tools only and should not be used as substitutes for instructions from individual manufacturers.
 Always consult with individual manufacturers for specific recommendations for their products and check the applicable local regulations.